Guide to Full Funnel and Closed Loop Marketing Strategies

 Evaluate Efforts

-Once members of the target audience become customers, it’s time to evaluate your efforts.
-Review the money spent vs. the money gained and how full-funnel marketing compares to other marketing tactics you’ve used.
+Once members of the target audience become customers, it's time to evaluate your efforts.
+Review the money spent vs. the money gained and how full-funnel marketing compares to other marketing tactics you've used.
+Modern analytics platforms can provide attribution modeling to understand the full customer journey.

 Keep making changes as needed to continuously improve the overall process while increasing your overall ROI.